ywdavi/Supervised-Learning-Projects-Showcase/README.md

 9. **YOLOv5 Object Detection**
    Objective: Train a small YOLOv5 model on the Vehicles-OpenImages dataset for 5-class object detection, testing the model on various images and videos.

-10. **Transformer for Sequence Classification**
-    Objective: Explore the performance of a transformer-based model on a sequence classification task, analyzing the effects of sequence length and category count on model performance.

 ---